mohamedboubaker/GPS-Tracker/README.md

      * A GPS/GPRS module: SIM808, which is capable of receiving GPS signals and also connecting to a GPRS network, which means connecting to the internet.
      * An STM32 MCU: STM32F030, which is the brains of the PCB.
 It controls the SIM808 module via UART.

+* The firmware is composed of 4 main source files
+     * sim808.c contains the functions to startup, reset and send commands to the SIM808 module.
+     * gps.c contains functions to enable/disable GPS functionality and get GPS position and speed information.
+     * network_functions.c contains functions to set up GPRS, send raw data through a TCP session,  publish messages to an MQTT Broker.
+     * aes_encryption.c contains an implementation of the AES-128 encryption algorithm.
+It is used to encrypt the MQTT messages before sending them to the server.

 ![alt text](https://github.com/mohamedboubaker/GPS-Tracker/blob/main/Media/Architecture_overview.svg)

 *Figure 2.
 Architecture overview*